laminas-api-tools/documentation/README.md

-Apigility Documentation
+Laminas API Tools Documentation
 =======================

-This repository contains (or will contain!) documentation for the Apigility project.
+This repository contains (or will contain!) documentation for the Laminas API Tools project.
 Documentation is being done as Markdown documents.